 You've spent a great deal of time and effort serving your patients and building your practice, so it can be frustrating to look at the costs of medical malpractice insurance in Rhode Island.
-The state has some of the most expensive medical malpractice insurance costs in the nation, with obstetrics professionals and high-risk professionals paying base rate premiums of over $100,000.
+The state has some of the most expensive medical malpractice insurance costs in the nation, with obstetrics professionals and high-risk professionals paying high base rate premiums.

 At Gallagher Healthcare, we know there are options.
 No matter your specialty, we can help you find a custom and robust medical liability insurance solution from a reliable insurance carrier.
-As one of the largest brokerages to specialize in healthcare, Gallagher Healthcare works with virtually every healthcare provider in the country, including large companies and alternative insurance carriers.
+As one of the largest advisors to specialize in health care, Gallagher Healthcare works with virtually every health care provider in the country, including large companies and alternative insurance carriers.
 We bring you multiple quotes based on your specific needs.

 Our independent brokerage is always learning about the market, so you don't have to.
 Our extensive knowledge of the medical malpractice market means we can help you find the best options available.
 Our experienced professionals work with medical professionals in every specialty, and we find solutions that work, even helping outline the differences between policies and answering your questions about coverage.